WooCommerce Product Options 1

 When it comes to plugins for WooCommerce product options, there are tons of options available.
 These can provide you with more advanced features and will enable you to optimize and streamline your product management process.

-When to use a plugin for WooCommerce product options
+When to use a plugin for product options

-In general, you’ll want to use core product variations and attributes when you need to control the stock of each individual variant.
+In general, you’ll want to use core product variations and attributes when you need only basic options added to products – usually things like sizes or colors for standard merchandise.

-On the other hand, product options are generally a better option for more complex product configurations, especially customizable products.
+On the other hand, custom product options are generally better for more complex product configurations, especially customizable products, add-ons, extras, and so on.

 If you choose to use a WooCommerce product options plugin, you’ll be able to manage large amounts of variable items more efficiently.
 Most tools enable you to save your preferred settings and offer more advanced bulk actions.